the-introvert20/offset.io/README.md

 1. **SQLite Storage**: Uses single-file SQLite database for local execution simplicity.
 2. **Single Migration File**: Baseline schema managed via initial migration (`0001_initial`).
 3. **Admin Factor Operations**: Factor management currently supports List + Create endpoints (no Edit/Delete API).
-4. **Destructive Onboarding**: Re-running onboarding replaces baseline activity records rather than merging.
+4. **Onboarding Replaces Baseline**: Re-running onboarding still replaces (rather than merges) activity records — it now warns and requires a two-step confirm first.
+Scenarios, goals, and diary entries are preserved.
+5. **Diary Resolves GLOBAL Factors Only**: The diary API looks factors up without a region, so only `GLOBAL`-region rows are loggable (e.g. `grid_us` falls back to a display label but cannot be logged).
+Regional grids apply to baseline activities and the simulator.
+6. **Simulator Excludes Consumption**: Clothing/electronics factors exist and are loggable in the diary, but onboarding and the simulator never create `CONSUMPTION` activities and no recommendation rule targets them.
+7. **Optimizer Explanation Currency**: The optimizer engine's explanation sentence uses `$` while all UI money figures use the profile currency (`lib/format.ts`).
+8. **Secure Cookies Need HTTPS**: The session cookie is `Secure` in production, so authenticated API testing over plain `http://localhost` requires `NODE_ENV=development` (the dev server default).
-5. **No E2E Browser Tests**: Testing pipeline utilizes Vitest node integration testing (no Cypress/Playwright).
+9. **No E2E Browser Tests**: Testing pipeline utilizes Vitest node integration testing (no Cypress/Playwright).

 ---